ppy/osu-wiki/news/2025/2025-11-30-new-featured-artist-xenjes.md

 series: featured_artists
 ---

 From the osu!
-World Cup's Grand Finals mappool to our Featured Artist library, **XenjeS** is part of osu! forevermore.
+World Cup's Finals mappool to our Featured Artist library, **XenjeS** is part of osu! until the end of time.

 ![](https://assets.ppy.sh/artists/xxx/header.jpg)

-Ukrainian producer **XenjeS** found their start in a familiar fashion: they watched a YouTube video of someone playing [The Big Black](https://osu.ppy.sh/beatmapsets/41823) when they were barely a teen, downloaded the game, and feel in love with the obscure musical niches that make osu! what it is.
+Ukrainian producer **XenjeS** found their start in a familiar fashion: they watched a YouTube video of someone playing [The Big Black](https://osu.ppy.sh/beatmapsets/41823) when they were a teenager, downloaded the game, and feel in love with the obscure musical niches that make osu! what it is.

 Unlike most people however, **XenjeS** took their musical interests a step further by drawing inspiration from artists like [Camellia](https://osu.ppy.sh/beatmaps/artists/31) and [Getty](https://osu.ppy.sh/beatmaps/artists/128) to create their own aural creations in FL Studio.
 Nearly 10 years after this whole journey, **XenjeS** is here today as one of our Featured Artists!